verrazzano/docs/content/en/docs/applications/_index.md

 ```

 Each Scope type can optionally have an associated ScopeDefinition.
-This provides the platform with additional information about processing the Scope.
+This provides the platform with additional information about processing the Scope:
-- The Scope's schema.
+- The Scope's schema
-- The workload types to which the Scope can be applied.
+- The workload types to which the Scope can be applied
-- The field within the Scope used to record related Component references.
+- The field within the Scope used to record related Component references

 A ScopeDefintion is typically provided by the platform, not an end user.